itatsmove/smovechallenge/challenges/infCaseStudy.md

 Your task is to design a simple infrastructure in which the readings taken by the sensors are made available for the code to process and store in the database.

-The readings should be sent and processed in real time (i.e. when they are generated, every 5/15 seconds).
+The readings should be sent and processed in _soft_ real time (i.e. when they are generated, every 5/15 seconds).

 Assume that the number of sensors is variable, and could scale up to a maximum of 5000.